Learn Architectural Concepts

 Second…actually, let’s break this out into a new concept.

-Earlier we talked about how Visualforce pages and Lightning components are stored in Salesforce.
+Earlier we talked about how Visualforce pages and Aura components are stored in Salesforce.
 While there are some differences in the details, at that level they’re still kinda the same.
 They’re a chunk of code, and that page chunk or component chunk is the fundamental building block you work with.

 But how you build with the two different kinds of blocks is (you knew this was coming) very different.